Tony Crane (musician)

-Anthony "Tony" Crane MBE (born 17 April 1945) is a British musician, who is best known as the co-founder of The Merseybeats.
+Anthony Crane MBE (born 17 April 1945) is an English musician, who is best known as the co-founder of the Merseybeats.
 Tony has toured with the Merseybeats since its inception in 1961.

 Career

 The Merseybeats

 Crane was born in Anfield, Liverpool and originally wanted to be an architect as a child.
 Tony left school at 15 with no qualifications to work in the Royal Liver Building as an insurance clerk.
 He then started The Merseybeats, which was first called The Mavericks, with Billy Kinsley in 1960.
 On his lunch breaks, he played in the band at the Cavern Club.

 Eventually, Disc Jockey Bob Wooler saw The Mavericks perform at The Cavern Club and approached Tony asking if they would like a residency at the Cavern.
 Bob Wooler thought their name sounded too country and western, and suggested a name change.
 The group changed their name to The Merseybeats.

 They signed with Fontana Records and had their first hit single in 1963 with "It's Love That Really Counts", followed in 1964 by their million-selling record "I Think of You", which gained them their first gold disc.